Probabilistic Energy Management for Building Climate Comfort in Smart Thermal Grids with Seasonal Storage Systems: Numerical Study

-It is worth to mention that Fig.~\ref{fig_res4} illustrates our three main contributions: 1) having a probabilistic feasible solution for each agent w.r.t. the private uncertainty sources as it is encoded via \eqref{private_uncer}, and 2) respecting almost surely the common resource pool between neighboring agents in STGs as it is formulated in \eqref{common_uncer}; the first and second outcomes are the direct results of our theoretical guarantee in Theorem \ref{thm_common}.
-3) prediction using a longer horizon which yields an anticipatory control decision that improves the operation of an ATES system.
-This is direct consequence of our proposed move-blocking scheme in \eqref{multi_rate}.
+It is worth to mention that Fig.~\ref{fig_res1} and Fig.~\ref{fig_res2} illustrate all main contributions: 1) having a probabilistically feasible solution for each agent w.r.t. the private uncertainty sources as it is encoded via \eqref{private_uncer}, 2) respecting the common resource pool between neighboring agents in STGs as it is formulated in \eqref{common_uncer} (the first and second outcomes are the direct results of our theoretical guarantee in Theorem \ref{thm_common}), and 3) prediction using a longer horizon yields an anticipatory control decision that improves the operation of an ATES system.
+This is a direct consequence of our proposed move-blocking scheme in \eqref{multi_rate}.

-Fig.~\ref{fig_marc} shows the results of a simulation study using a more realistic aquifer simulation environment \cite[MODFLOW]{modflow_2005} to validate our developed framework. \ifarxiv Fig.~\ref{fig_marc} is the results that we obtained by integrating our control strategy, DS and CS, into Python to build a live-link with MODFLOW. \else \fi The impact of our control strategy, DS (red) and CS (blue), on average thermal energy efficiency in each building is shown in Fig.~\ref{fig_marc}, which illustrates that we can store and retrieve the same amount of thermal energy in ATES systems, in a more efficient way using the results of CS formulation compared to DS.
-This is due to the fact that the mutual interactions between wells lead to the loss of stored thermal energy, which can be prevented using the CS formulation.
+Fig.~\ref{fig_marc} summarizes the results in terms of average thermal efficiency that we obtained by integrating our control strategy, DS and CS, into Python to build a live-link with MODFLOW, a more realistic aquifer simulation environment\footnote{MODFLOW is a modular hydrologic model, and it is considered an international standard for aquifer simulation and predicting groundwater conditions and interactions.} \cite{harbaugh2005modflow}.
+Fig.~\ref{fig_marc} is presented to highlight the impact of considering the proposed coupling constraints, as it is formulated in \eqref{common_uncer}, versus the decoupled setting.
+The impact of our control strategy, DS (red) and CS (blue), on average thermal energy efficiency \cite{bloemendal2018methods} in each building illustrates that we can store and retrieve the same amount of thermal energy in ATES systems, in a more efficient way due to information exchange between the agents to prevent the mutual interactions between wells using the results of MCS and CS compared to DS.